spoddutur/spark-ml-dashboard/readme-2.md

 **Model used in this project:**
 For the purpose of demo, I've implemented a model using Spark 2.1 ML, to classify news documents into Science or NonScience category.
 I've done this using K-Fold CrossValidation on a ML Pipeline.
 Further details on the trained model can be found here.

-**Model params available for user to tweak:**
+**Dashboard Inputs:**
-I have exposed following four parameters of this model for user to play and test:
+- Model params: As you can see in the above demo, I have exposed following four parameters of this model for user to play and test:
   1. LinearRegression - Threshold
   2. LinearRegression - RegularizationParam
   3. LinearRegression - Max Iterations
   4. HashingTF - Number of Features

-**Dashboard Inputs:**
-- Model params
 - Folder containing the test data

 **Initial values:** These params are displayed with their respective default values that the model was trained to have.